|Co-Chairmen:||Lawrence Coppen / John Michel

 Larkfield & New Hythe History

-In the beginning the club played in the Maidstone & District Saturday league and in 1997 gained acceptance into the Kent County League.
-The club was in Division 2 East for many seasons without realising the success it strived for.
-A very strong team in 2016 just missed out on promotion but was successful in winning the Les Leckie Cup in a very tight game 3-2 against Rolvenden FC.
+The club originally played in the Maidstone & District Saturday league for many seasons with mixed success until in 1997 they gained acceptance into the Kent County League.
+The club was in Division 2 East for many seasons and a very strong team in 2016 just missed out on promotion but was successful in winning their first silverware in the Les Leckie Cup beating Rolvenden FC 3-2.

-The stadium was re-branded as the ‘TARAY COMMUNITY STADIUM’ and the ground was significantly improved with new seated stands, covered standing, new dugouts, pitch barrier surrounding as well as renovated clubhouse and changing rooms.
-Very importantly, we also received Football Foundation funding for pitch maintenance and secured the services of Scott Byers who has transformed the playing service.
+With the generous investment of the Taray Group, the stadium was re-branded as the ‘TARAY GROUP COMMUNITY STADIUM’ and the ground was significantly improved with new Floodlights, seated stands, covered standing, new dugouts, pitch barrier surrounding as well as renovated clubhouse and changing rooms.
+Very importantly, funding was also received from the Football Foundation for pitch maintenance, fencing surrounds and pitch irrigation.

 1961 – Larkfield & New Hythe Wanderers formed and play in the Maidstone and District Saturday league.